 3. Guess what?!
 Your new domain name is free.
 Sign up for it.
 Be sure you’re careful to input all your characters correctly.
 Check your spelling and ensure the social media handles that match this domain are available.

-4. Complete your personal information.
+4. Fill in your account information.
 Simple.

 Step 4: Start Your WordPress Install and Setup